Southwest Airlines Nixes Boeing 737 Max Planes From Its Fleet Until April

 The low-cost airline announced Tuesday it is "proactively" nixing the Max from its schedule until April 13.
 Southwest had earlier projected it would reintroduce the jetliners by early March.

 The announcement comes a day after Boeing said it will temporarily halt production of the Max series beginning in January 2020.
-The aircraft maker's Max series has been grounded worldwide following a pair of crashes – one in 2018 and another in March – that killed nearly 350 people combined.
+The aircraft-maker's Max series has been grounded worldwide following a pair of crashes — one in 2018 and another in March — that killed nearly 350 people combined.

 For months, Boeing has been waiting for Federal Aviation Administration approval of Max software fixes and a subsequent "return to service" for the aircraft type.
-But NPR's David Schaper reports, FAA certification is not expected until February 2020 at the earliest.
+But as NPR's David Schaper reports, FAA certification is not expected until February 2020 at the earliest.

-Southwest said its decision is "based on continued uncertainty" surrounding when the Max might get the FAA's go ahead for takeoff.
+Southwest said its decision is "based on continued uncertainty" surrounding when the Max might get the FAA's go-ahead for takeoff.

 "By proactively removing the MAX from scheduled service, we can reduce last-minute flight cancellations and unexpected disruptions to our Customers' travel plans," Southwest said in a statement.

 Southwest said it was removing approximately 300 weekday flights from its typical peak-day schedule of more than 4,000 daily flights.
-It adds the change will only impact a "limited number" of customers and that those who have already booked flights "will be notified of their re-accommodated travel."
+It adds that the change will affect only a limited number of customers and that those who have already booked flights "will be notified of their re-accommodated travel."

-The move by Southwest follows a similar one by American Airlines, which said last week it does not expect to have the Max planes back it rotation until early April 2020.
+The move by Southwest follows a similar one by American Airlines, which said last week it does not expect to have the Max planes back in rotation until early April 2020.

-"Based on the latest guidance, American anticipates that the resumption of scheduled commercial service on American's fleet of Boeing 737 MAX aircraft will occur April 7, 2020," American Airlines said in a press release.
+"Based on the latest guidance, American anticipates that the resumption of scheduled commercial service on American's fleet of Boeing 737 MAX aircraft will occur April 7, 2020," American Airlines said in a news release.

 Ross Aimer, a retired commercial airline pilot who is the now CEO of Aero Consulting Experts, which tracks the aviation industry, tells NPR that airlines make their fleet plans years in advance and putting off a return to service for the Max planes might lead to higher airfare rates down the line.